Becoming a Psychologist Without a Psychology degree

 Anyone can call themselves a "psychologist" and seek to work under that label.
 Equally some psychological approaches (commonly the simpler forms of Cognitive Behavioural Therapy) are delivered by a range of people working in the broad area of mental health - counsellors, nurses, psychotherapists etc. If this is what you wish to do there is no need or direct advantage to taking formal qualifications or studying for a degree in psychology.

 However, if you wish to work as a "Chartered Psychologist" either in private practice or for organisations such as the NHS you will need to have gained a qualification approved by the BPS.
-This usually includes an undergraduate degree that leads to the Graduate Basis for Registration (GBR) and a suitable postgraduate qualification.
+This usually includes an undergraduate degree that leads to the Graduate Basis for Chartered Membership (GBC) and a suitable postgraduate qualification.
 If you do an online search for psychologists working in private practice you will notice how often they describe themselves as a Chartered Psychologist (the status will also help in obtaining Professional Indemnity Insurance).

 Alternative Qualifications